ZeroCM/zcm/docs/tools.md

 After that point, the plugin specifies the rest of the organization of its json index object.
 In the default case, the timestamp plugin organizes its output first by channel name, then by zcm type name, but custom plugins are free to organize as they see fit.
-The language by which custom plugins specify their organization is specified in the base `IndexerPlugin.hpp` class.
+The /* RRR API */ language by which custom plugins specify their organization is specified in the base `IndexerPlugin.hpp` class.
 See that file for more information.

 Now that we have both the zcm log and this index file, we can use it in whatever